grindery-io/grindery-embed/README.md

-# Grindery Embed App
+# Grindery Embed App: Your Ultimate Integration Tool

-Grindery Embed App is designed to be seamlessly integrated into your existing webpages via an iframe.
-The app employs a system of sending and receiving postMessages to interact with the parent window, ensuring smooth and dynamic interaction between the host webpage and the app.
-All messages are crafted in the JSON-RPC 2.0 format for consistency and easy parsing.
+The Grindery Embed App enables swift and effortless construction of an integrations directory for your web application.

+Boost your website's capabilities with Grindery Embed App.
+This powerful tool effortlessly embeds into your existing webpages through an iframe, providing your users with a platform to link and customize interactions between a variety of web2 and web3 applications, services, dApps, and blockchain smart-contracts.

+Grindery Embed App operates as a simplified workflow builder, meticulously designed to facilitate the creation and configuration of workflows.
+With a focus on usability, the app provides predefined parameters, including a diverse set of connectors and operations to streamline the integration process.

 ## Table of Contents